joehoppe/joehoppe.github.io/README.md

 I’ve been looking long and hard for great resources for application architects.
 There appears to be a great shortage.
 But I did find one good one: highscalability.com.
 I recommend checking it out.
 They seem to have great articles on improving performance and designing software.

 ### November 7, 2014
-Earned 1,000+ reputation on [https://stackoverflow.com/users/846844/hoppe](StackOverflow) today!
+Earned 1,000+ reputation on StackOverflow!
+[My StackOverflow Profile](https://stackoverflow.com/users/846844/hoppe)

 ### October 14, 2014
 [hoppe.apphb.com](https://hoppe.apphb.com): Redid the site using Bower 1.3 as a package manager!